TomasHubelbauer/webrtc-data-channel-demo/doc/tasks.md

 # Tasks

-- Fix *nvm: command not found* in `cmd/chrome-screenshot/cmd.sh`
+- Fix *nvm: command not found* in `cmd/chrome-screenshot/cmd.sh` and `cmd/firefox-screenshot/cmd.sh`
-- Contribute Firefox headless automation script for screenshots
+- Finalize Firefox headless automation for generating screenshots and console logs using Selenium WebDriver
-- Keying peer connection and data channel by peer in the peer demo to make it possible to have a group conversation or multiple conversations at one time
+- Contribute a demo where peer connections are keyed by peer name and one peer can hold multiple ones or a group chat
-- Extension of the example to cover media session establishment on top of the data one
+- Extend the/contribute a new example to cover media session establishment on top of the data one